Fracturist/HaoGuo.github.io/_portfolio/portfolio-ypluscalculator.md

     <img width="500" src="/HaoGuo.github.io/files/portfolio/yplus/SubstanceMode.png">
 </p>

-Moreover, the background of this GUI interface is transparent so the wallpaper can be seen among these screenshots.
+Moreover, the background of this GUI interface is transparent (that is why the cute Kate in my wallpaper can be seen from above screenshots).
 And the layout can be collapsed:

 <p class=figs>
     <img width="500" src="/HaoGuo.github.io/files/portfolio/yplus/Collapse.png">